Incendo/interfaces/README.md

 `interfaces` is a builder-style user interface library designed to make creation of flexible user interfaces as easy as possible.

+> This library is currently in a state of constant breaking changes.
+The API has yet to be finalized, so please keep this in mind when considering using `interfaces`.

 ## Packages

 [`interfaces-core`](https://github.com/Incendo/interfaces/tree/master/core) provides the core API classes.